 NOTE: Shift differentials and premiums meant to compensate an employee for work performed under differing conditions (such as hazard pay or a shift differential for working at night) must be included when computing an employee's hourly rate.
+See A.A.C.
+R20-5-1202(25)(e).
 Overtime, holiday pay, bonuses, other types of incentive pay (which do not include shift differentials and premiums meant to compensate and employee for work performed under differing conditions), tips, and gifts do not need to be included in an hourly wage rate determination.
+See A.A.C.
+R20-5-1202(25)(f).
 Pursuant to the Fair wages and Healthy Families Act, in no case may an employer pay less than minimum wage per hour of earned paid sick time.